sgeigers/SimplePhidgets/resources/README.md

 <span style="color: #006699;">println</span>(lightSensor.read());
 </pre>

 All sensors have other functions for reading or changing different settings.
-These can be found in the [Phidgets website](https://www.phidgets.com/).
+These can be found in the different examples that come with the library - below the code of each example. for more elaborate help on each function, check [Phidgets website](https://www.phidgets.com/).
 Search for you sensor, then select the API tab below.
 If the option is presented, select Java in the "Choose a Language" box (if not - see below).
 If the sensor has more than one input channel (see [secondary Inputs and Outputs](#secondary-inputs-and-outputs) below), you can choose the desired input type on the right box (ignore the "Phidget API" in that box).
 Now you can see all available functions for this device.
 You can use most of these functions "as is", with a few exceptions described below. e.g:

 <pre>